Sunday, December 12, 2010

 Ballpark Estimate

-We are often asked for a "ball park" estimate for a painting conservation treatment without physically seeing the artwork.
-Art conservation can be a complex endeavor..... like the field of medicine for example.
-Without examining the patient, a physician would not diagnose, recommend treatment, or estimate costs to cure a disease.
-Physicians, software engineers, automotive technicians, etc., all sell their most valuable resource: time and experience.
-Likewise, conservators may charge $100 per hour or perhaps twice that.
-Restorers, picture framers, artists, and others with less training and experience may work for much lower rates but with unexpected results ranging from wonderful to incredibly distressing.
+We are often asked for a "Ballpark Estimate" without seeing the artwork.
+Art conservation can be a complex endeavor...like the field of medicine for example.
+Without examining the patient, a physician can not accurately make a diagnosis, recommend treatments, or estimate costs to cure a disease.
+Doctors, dentists, software engineers, car mechanics, etc., all sell their most valuable resources: time and experience.
+Art conservators may charge $100 per hour or perhaps three times that in major metropolitan areas.
+Restorers, picture framers, artists, and others with significantly less training and experience may work for much lower rates but with unexpected results ranging from satisfactory to incredibly distressing.

-· determine if it has been previously “restored”
+· Determine if it has been previously “restored” and how much that will affect the treatments.

-· generate a Treatment Proposal and discuss treatment options and Estimates
+· Generate a Treatment Proposal, discuss treatment options, and create the Estimate.

 If any of the following reasons apply, you definitely want to make an appointment:

-· it has artistic, historic, religious, or cultural value
+· It has significant artistic, historic, religious, or cultural value.

-· you want to develop a relationship with an art conservator
+· You want to develop a relationship with an art conservator as a consultant.

 831. 464.
 1418